The Misunderstood Pickle

 I love your website.
 One of the most informative I have ever seen.
 I am a beginner and it would have been very helpful if there was a way to select a set of exercises tailored to my personal needs and have them on pages where you could go through them one by one with the video clip and instructions as you have them in the site for each exercise.
 Just allowing each user to select and order each exercise to meet his need.
 Again thank you for a great website.

-We are currently in the process of creating a web app where you or your trainer can prescribe exercises.
+In the future we have plans to create a web app where you or your trainer can prescribe exercises.
 This will allow you to login to see your current exercise prescription with video and instructions.
-For now consider our Elite Consultation Services.

 Are there plans to put the information from the ExRx.net website into an app for the mobile device?
 Please do.
 I really enjoy ExRx.net.
 It was instrumental in my developing my knowledge of exercise and personal fitness.
 I've always hated not being able to take it with me to the gym due to generally crappy phone, plug-in, and broadband network support. :( Having this info in an app would resolve this for me.
 There are tons of other apps out there but nothing that compares.
 I'm looking forward to it.
 If I was a developer the exrx.net app would be one for the project board. :)